qbic-pipelines/rnadeseq/docs/usage.md

 ### `--keytype`

-Which keytype to use for pathway analysis, e.g. ENSEMBL, not necessary if --skip_pathway_analysis = true.
+Which keytype to use for pathway analysis, e.g. ENSEMBL, not necessary if `--skip_pathway_analysis = true`.

 ## Special cases